Shrirambisen/Codeigniter-with-angularjs-crud-operation/README.md

-# Codeigniter-with-angularjs-crud-operation
+# Codeigniter and angularjs crud operation
-This is the project with  basic CRUD operation is done .And Angularjs is used as front end and Codeigniter as backend
+This is the project with basic CRUD operation is done with the help of Angularjs as frontend and Codeigniter as backend.

 How to install and run the project? step 1: Download the zip file.